‘Extreme’ rainstorms becoming more common in Seattle, says city meteorologist

 Another example based on the addition of 15 years of data: What used to be a once-in-a-century storm for a 6-hour period — 1.86 inches — can now be expected every 25 years, according to SPU’s modeling.

-Also becoming more extreme are rainstorms lasting six hours and those lasting three days with levels of precipitation expected every five or 10 years.
+Also becoming more robust are rainstorms lasting six hours and those lasting three days with levels of precipitation expected every five or 10 years.
 Another, more poetic name for these superstorms: “atmospheric rivers.”

 “Our definitions of extreme and normal have changed,” Rufo-Hill said.